stephenfitzsimon/stephenfitzsimon/README.md

 - <a href='https://github.com/stephenfitzsimon/possum-regression'>Possum Regression and Classification</a>: Predicting the sex and age of the Short-eared/Mountain-Brushtail possum of Australia.

 ## Projects I'm Proud Of:
+- <a href="https://github.com/stephenfitzsimon/pet_adoption_project">Pet Outcomes `pet_adoption_project`</a> : Analyzed pet intake and outcome data at Austin Animal Center to predict animal outcomes to discover drivers of adoption.
 - <a href="https://github.com/stephenfitzsimon/zillow_regression_project">Zillow Price Prediction `zillow_regression_project`</a>: Analyzed a limited set of real estate data for southern California, and applied a basic linear regression model.
 Learned about linear regression models with `sklearn`, model metrics with `sklearn`, and visualization in `seaborn`.
 - <a href= "https://github.com/stephenfitzsimon/zillow_clustering_project">Zillow LogError Prediction `zillow_clustering_project`</a>: Analyzed Zillow data to determine drivers of logerror.
 Used clustering algorithm machine learning to determine patterns in data.
 Learned about clustering modeling with `sklearn`, statistical analysis with `scipy`, and visualizing data with `matplotlib` and `seaborn`.
 - <a href="https://github.com/stephenfitzsimon/weathercli_realpython">Weather CLI `weathercli_realpython`</a>: Followed the RealPython tutorial to build a command line application to show current weather for a user specified city.
 Learned about `argparse`, API calls, and INI files.